rundeck/rundeck/docs/en/06-examples/06-chapter1.md

 "anvils".

-With this information in hand, the administrator prepares the project resource model using an XML file.
-The file listing below contains the node definitions for the five nodes - anv1, anv2, anv3, anv4, anv5:
+With this information in hand, the administrator prepares the project resource model using the [resource-v10](resource-v10.html) document format.
+The file listing below contains the node definitions for the five nodes -- anv1, anv2, anv3, anv4, anv5:

 File listing: resources.xml